-The following webinar is held as part of the OECD 2021 Forum on Responsible Mineral Supply Chains.
+The following webinar was held as part of the OECD 2021 Forum on Responsible Mineral Supply Chains.

 Private security providers are a key supplier for mineral companies.
 Private security personnel often act as the interface between mineral companies and the communities in which they operate.
 They secure mining sites, protect mineral company personnel and enable their operations, often in complex and challenging environments where the rule of law is weak and state support is lacking.
 Contracting private security providers that meet international standards, respect human rights and international humanitarian law is essential for any responsible mineral company.

-This session will look at the role of the Voluntary Principles on Security and Human Rights (VPSHR) and the International Code of Conduct for Private Security Providers’ Association, in providing effective human rights due diligence mechanisms to ensure that the private security providers they contract act responsibly.
+This session considered the role of the Voluntary Principles on Security and Human Rights (VPSHR) and the International Code of Conduct for Private Security Providers’ Association, in providing effective human rights due diligence mechanisms to ensure that the private security providers contracted by mining companies act responsibly.

-The session will consider how these mechanisms can future proof responsible mining companies given the rising calls for mandatory human rights due diligence of multinational corporations supply chains.
-Reflecting on how human rights due diligence is beginning to share the stage with other non-financial reporting of Environmental, Social and Governance issues, the session will demonstrate how human rights mechanisms such as the VPSHR and ICoCA are more relevant today and tomorrow, than they have ever been.
+Panelists examine how these mechanisms can future proof responsible mining companies given the rising calls for mandatory human rights due diligence of multinational corporations supply chains.
+Reflecting on how human rights due diligence is beginning to share the stage with other non-financial reporting of Environmental, Social and Governance issues, the session also demonstrates how human rights mechanisms such as the VPSHR and ICoCA are more relevant today and tomorrow, than they have ever been.

 Frédéric Chenais, Senior Advisor, Business and Human Rights, ICoCA Chair and Board Member, VPSHR Board Member, Swiss Federal Department of Foreign Affairs